cbatini/training_materials/EBI_NGS_Nov2022/days1_3_mapping_variant_calling_handbook_Nov2022.md

 * What's the percentage of mapped reads?
 * What's the percentage of duplicated reads?
 * What’s the average coverage?
-Is this equally distributed across chromosomes?
+Is this equally distributed across the genome?
 * What’s the fraction of the reference to have at least 2X coverage? and 4X?
 * What’s the average mapping quality?
-Is this equally distributed across chromosomes?
+Is this equally distributed across the genome?

 ## BAM QC with individual software tools